DanielCiccC/DanielCiccC.github.io/INFS1200/notes/module4p1.md

 ## Functional dependencies

 Databases allow you to say that one attribute determines another through a functional dependency

-**Example above:**
-- Assume level determines salary but not id.
-We say that there is a functional dependency from level to salary (i.e., if we know an employee's level, we can find their salary )

 ### Formal Definition
 A functional dependency (FD) $X \rightarrow Y$ holds on relation R if for every